Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

 ------------------------------------------

 We proceed by loading the morphology of the cell from an SWC file.
-First, we list the available morphologies in the data folder.
+First, we list the available morphologies in the morphology folder.

 .. code-block:: python